Mika7o7/News-page/README.md

 # News-page

-It is just single news page
+It is just single news page,
 you can create news and category.

 # Install packages